-- Describe the social, physical, and cognitive development of children birth to age eight. - 2.
-Explain factors that promote a healthy pregnancy and first few years of life. - 3.
-Describe the impact of family, culture, community and society on development.
+- Describe the social, physical, and cognitive development of children birth through age eight. - Explain prenatal development and factors that promote a healthy pregnancy to include the first few years of life. - 3.
+Analyze the impact of family, culture, community and society on development.